 - Partnership with itsme: Your data is safe and secure through our partnership with itsme.

 👎 of Curvo

 - Price: it’s more expensive than investing yourself through a broker.
 As you pay a yearly fee on your assets, it’s more expensive in the long run than managing the investments yourself.

-- You can’t choose what to invest in: Curvo offers you a portfolio of index funds with over 7,500 companies, that's tailored to you.
+- You can’t choose what to invest in: You invest in a portfolio of index funds that's tailored to you and composed of over 7,500 companies.
 But you can’t select the stocks or particular ETFs that you want to invest in.

 - You have to declare your account: As your account is held in the Netherlands, you’ll have to declare your account to the National Bank of Belgium.
 We provide clear step-by-step instructions to do so.
 And don’t worry, there’s no extra tax to pay or anything like that.